🎉 Our paper on parametric and predictive uncertainty quantification in the E3SM Land Model has been published in JAMES!

 Hello!
 My name is Zhongjing Jiang (姜中景).
 I am a research scientist at the Institute for Sustainability, Energy, and Environment (iSEE) at the University of Illinois Urbana-Champaign (UIUC) and the Center for Advanced Bioenergy and Bioproducts Innovation (CABBI), funded by the U.S. Department of Energy.
-Currently, as a staff member of Agroecoystem Sustainability Center (ASC), I work closely with Prof. Kaiyu Guan ’s group and CABBI colleagues, and my research focuses on agricultural ecosystem modeling and bioenergy systems.
+Currently, as a staff member of Agroecoystem Sustainability Center (ASC), I work closely with Prof. Kaiyu Guan ’s group and CABBI colleagues, and my research focuses on ecosystem modeling and bioenergy systems.
+I also serve on the Editorial Board of Communications Earth & Environment (CEE), a journal in the Nature Portfolio.

-With a diverse academic background in mathematics, atmospheric science, and environmental studies, and as my work bridges the atmospheric, oceanic, and terrestrial components of the Earth system, I identify myself as an interdisciplinary Earth system scientist.
-I’m always excited to engage in discussions about atmospheric science, climate change, energy, and sustainability.
+More broadly, my research focuses on Earth system modeling and uncertainty quantification, with an emphasis on ocean–atmosphere–land interactions and carbon–water–energy coupling.
+Drawing on a diverse academic background spanning mathematics, atmospheric science, and environmental studies, my work bridges the atmospheric, oceanic, and terrestrial components of the Earth system.
+I identify myself as an interdisciplinary Earth system scientist and am always excited to engage in discussions on atmospheric science, climate change, energy, and sustainability.

 Ph.D. in Atmospheric Physics and Atmospheric Environment